shrey920/MultivariateTimeSeriesForecasting/README.md

 Create folder /data/ and store raw text format dataset in it.
 The exchange dataset is already present in the data folder.
 ```
-For other datasets advisable to run on GPU or colab version
+For other datasets it is advisable to run on GPU or colab version
 ```
 ### Electricity consumption